Tea-garden community

-A sizeable section of the community, particularly those having Scheduled tribe status in other states of India and living mainly in the village areas other than tea gardens, prefers to call themselves "Adivasi" and are known by the term Adivasi in Assam, whereas the Scheduled Tribes of Assam are known as Tribe.
-Many tea garden community members are tribals like Munda, Santhal, Kurukh, Gonds, and Bhumij.
-They have been demanding Schedule Tribe status in Assam but the tribal organization of Assam are against it, which has resulted in several clashes between them and deaths.
+A sizeable section of the community, particularly those having Scheduled Tribe status in other states of India and living mainly in the village areas other than tea gardens, prefers to call themselves "Adivasi" and are known by that term in Assam, whereas the Scheduled Tribes of Assam are known as "Tribe".
+Many tea garden community members are tribals such as Munda, Santhal, Kurukh, Gonds, Bhumij, among others.
+According to the Lokur Committee (1965) they formed around 20 lakh.
+They have been demanding Scheduled Tribe status in Assam, but the tribal organisations of Assam are against it, which has resulted in several clashes between them and deaths.